About

 Trekking

-The Massachusetts Harm Reduction Workforce Coalition is on a transformative mission to uplift the health, wellness, and dignity of people who use drugs (PWUD), their families, communities, and the dedicated individuals who serve them.
 We are fueled by unwavering hope and a fierce commitment to advancing harm reduction across the state.
-Our vision extends beyond mere advocacy; we seek to empower those who are most vulnerable to the injustices of structural violence and the harsh realities of classist and racially biased drug policies.
+This extends beyond mere advocacy; we seek to empower those who are most vulnerable to the injustices of structural violence and the harsh realities of classist and racially biased drug policies.
 Together, we will champion a future where compassion and support replace stigma and neglect, ensuring everyone can thrive in a society that values their lives and well-being.

 Scale